-The subscription model is like term life insurance.
+The subscription model is like term-life insurance.
 When the term expires, you are no longer covered.
-You have paid the monthly premiums for years, but have nothing to show for it.
+You have paid the monthly premium for years but have nothing to show for it.
 If you did not die, you pretty much wasted your money.
 The product model is like buying property.
 If you die, your children get it.
 If you do not, you can keep it.

 Let me say it again.
 The subscription model leaves you with nothing.
 When you buy a music CD, you keep it forever.
 This is how people used to have music collections, magazine collections, and art collections.
 When you buy a service, you can no longer access your assets when you unsubscribe.
 It is a liability not equity.
 If you don't pay for the service, your entire music library is gone like it never existed.